fragdochkarl/mage2docs/understanding_blank_theme.md

 ## Scaffolding common and mobile styles

 In `magento/vendor/magento/theme-frontend-blank/web/css/styles-m.less` a lot of things happen, so we will analyze it step by step.
 Its structure may be a little confusing, as the sequence of imports and variable assignments is not absolutely intuitive.
-One has to follow each `@import` statement and draw a map to get an overview - and keep in mind, that, like stated above, in LESS the assignment can happen **before** the actual definition.
+One has to follow each `@import` statement and draw a map to get an overview - and keep in mind, that, like stated above, in LESS the assignment/use of a variable can happen **before** the actual definition.
 [You can find a complete, merged, gist of the file here.](https://gist.github.com/fragdochkarl/9b07af0bf65aa51cb560d2a4930484f3))

 ```less